-- The role of the Independent Administrator is to bring a different perspective on the company's business and the environment in which it operates, so as to ensure a diversity of opinions and avoid the group thinking phenomenon.
+- The role of the Independent Administrator is to bring a different perspective to the company's business and the environment in which it operates, in order to ensure a diversity of opinions and avoid the group thinking phenomenon.

-- The Independent Administrator has a fiduciary responsibility towards the company's shareholders, having the obligation to monitor the good work of the company he represents and always act in the interests of the company and its shareholders.
+- The Independent Administrator has a fiduciary responsibility towards the company's shareholders and an obligation to monitor the work of the company he or she represents and always act in the best interest of the company and its shareholders.

-- The Independent Administrator is a professional with extensive experience in executive positions in companies, with relevant expertise for the company whose Board of Directors he/she is a member of; is an integrity and responsible person with high standards of good practice in corporate governance.
+- The Independent Administrator is a professional with extensive experience in executive positions in companies, with relevant expertise for the company whose Board of Directors he/she is a member of; is a responsible person with integrity and high standards of good practice in corporate governance.

 What are the benefits of appointing an Independent Administrator?

-- Inclusion of an Independent Administrator on the Board of Directors
+- The benefits of including an Independent Administrator on the Board of Directors are as follows:

-- provides a distinct perspective on the company's activity and strategy,
+- providing a distinct external perspective to the copany's activity and strategy,

-- balances existing tensions by helping the Board to reach consensus,
+- balancing existing tensions by helping the Board to reach consensus,

-- disciplines the discussions and bring them more rigor,
+- disciplining the discussions and bringing them more rigor,

-- helps the CEO to prioritize their goals,
+- helping the CEO to prioritize their goals,

-- encourages the promotion and hiring of specialists on objective criteria.
+- encouraging the promotion and hiring of specialists on objective criteria.

 What is the role of the Independent Directors Association?

-- The Independent Directors Association aims at contributing to the increase of the professional standards of the Board members, for the development and increase in value of the Romanian companies.
+- The Independent Directors Association aims to increase the professional standards of the Board members, and the development and increase in value of Romanian companies.